 - Rosemary Flat Bread

 Ripe tomatoes fresh from the garden are perfect for an easy Caprese salad.
 Heirloom tomatoes and beefsteak tomatoes are great if you like the sliced type of Caprese salad.
-I love halved cherry tomatoes.
+I love halved cherry tomatoes for smaller bite-sized pieces.

 Can I use dried basil instead of fresh?